-This guide covers important business presentation tips on body language, structuring your message, presentation slides and preparing for questions.
-Use these tips in your next speech to engage the audience and enhance your message.
+This guide covers important business presentation tips on body language, structuring your message, delivery and preparing for questions.
+Use these tips in your next presentation to engage the audience and enhance your message.

 First, find out how much time you have to present, is it 10 minutes, 15, an hour?
 Prepare enough material for this time and have a couple of extra slides as backup – we tend to speak much quicker when nervous so you might find you finish your presentation too early.
 At some large conference events, timings may change on the day, be aware of this have a shorter version of your presentation in mind (i.e. know which slides to skip over).

-Rehearse in front of colleagues, friends, a mirror – always aloud.
-The Communication Skills Training Tools blog article explains several unique techniques to increase your confidence, including using new virtual reality technology to immerse yourself in the environments.
+Rehearse in front of colleagues, friends, a mirror, in virtual reality – always aloud.
 Make sure you spend plenty of time practising your business presentation, it will make you feel much more relaxed if you know your material.

 If you can, go to the room you are speaking in before the actual event.
 It gives you an idea of furniture layout, podium height, location, room size, audience size and lighting.
 You can then visualise the room while practising and avoid the shock of suddenly being faced with a huge room when you expected a tiny one.